haophancs/simple-graph-tool/README.md

 ## Introduction
 **Simple Graph Tool** is a free tool visualizing graph theory and supporting weighted directed graph.
 Adaptation for undirected graph is currently under development
 ### Features
-- **Visual View**: Provides graphical visualization of the graph, supports manipulation for nodes and edge, animated demo of algorithms, displays properties of each element of the graph
+- **Visualization**: Providing graphical visualization of the graph, supports manipulation for nodes and edge, animated demo of algorithms, displays properties of each element of the graph
-- **Matrix View**: Adjacent matrix representation of the graph, GUI displays properties of each edge
+- **Matrix Views**: Supporting Adjacent matrix and Incidence matrix
-- Saving graph to file
 ### Common problems supported for demo
 - BFS, DFS
 - Graph coloring